The North Coast 500 (NC500) is essentially the answer to Route 66 in Scotland- and what a glorious answer it is!

 - The great thing about Scotland is that wild camping is legal, and encouraged!
 If you really want to drive the NC500 on a budget, make the most of the abundant wild camping opportunities.
 We’ve outlined some popular areas throughout this guide, but feel free to explore for spots yourself.

 - Aside the North Coast 500 campsites and wild camping, staying in Scottish bothies are the cheapest form of accommodation.
 Bothies are small huts that hikers, farmers, fishermen and other outdoors left unlocked for people to use for shelter.
 They are free to use.
 For more information on bothies in the area, visit the Mountain Bothy Association website.

 - Pitching a tent at a campsite is another cost effective form of accommodation.
 Most campsites for two people with a car to pitch a tent cost £10-£15.

-- Always carry cash on you when in the Highlands- many places don’t accept credit or debit cards and some places will charge you a fee if you pay using credit.
+- Always carry cash on you when in the Highlands- many places don’t accept credit or debit cards.

 North Coast 500 Wild Camping Tips

 There are many fantastic spots to pitch your tent for free in Scotland.
 As part of Scotland’s access legislation (the Scotland Land Reform Act 2003), it is perfectly legal to wild camp along the North Coast 500 route.
 However, there are a few things you should consider: